Tips For Identifying Nutritional Information

-Food labels are already difficult to understand, add in another language and it can become an almost impossible task.
+Food labels are already difficult to understand and add in another language and it can become an almost impossible task.
 Whether you’re looking for one of the major top allergens or have another dietary restriction, these tips will help you translate the product name, ingredients, and nutrition facts.
 Bookmark these tips to use the next time you order groceries online or browse the food aisles.

 What’s On The Front

 Letter fonts are written in various colors, shapes, and sizes.
 Important tips to remember are the word that’s written the largest is usually the name of the product.
 What is written directly underneath is usually the flavor of the product i.e. spicy, peanut, or sweet.

 There are several popular foods and drink companies from South Korea.
 Some of the organizations have business in South Korea and abroad such as in the United States.